HL7/fhircast-docs/input/pagecontent/index.md

 By convention a driving application is the application which opens a context.
 The driving application could be an EHR, a PACS, a worklist or any other clinical workflow system.
 As part of a SMART launch, an application requests appropriate FHIRcast OAuth 2.0 scopes and receives the current context as well as the location of the Hub and a unique hub.topic session identifier.

 An app subscribes to specific workflow events for the topic during its subscription request.
 The Hub verifies the subscription and notifies the subscribed application when the requested workflow events occur; for example, by the clinician opening a patient’s chart a Patient-open event would be sent.
 An app unsubscribes from a topic when it no longer wants to receive notifications.
-Note that subscribed applications other than the driving application could send a close event for an open context; however, such a scenario is usually not desirable.
+Note that subscribed applications other than the driving application could send a close event for an open context; however, such a scenario may not desirable in all user workflows.

 * Event notifications are thin json wrappers around FHIR resources.